 It is useful to know, however, that when it comes to a potential repossession there will always be some time to consider your options and decide the best course of action for you.

-If you want to sell your house fast – with a sale agreed in as little as 24 hours – fill in the form on this page or click the link below to find out more.
+If you want to sell your house fast – with a sale agreed in as little as 24 hours – fill in the form on this page or click here, to find out more.
 An adviser from our chosen property buying partner will be in touch to explain exactly how the quick sale method works.
 There’s no obligation to proceed and your house could be sold in just a few days from now.